Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 ## For Ubuntu version before 20.04

-Before _Ubuntu 20.04_, the pre-installed Python version is older than Python3.8 which is the oldest Python version supported by Taipy.
-If you are in that case, please install at least Python3.8.
+Before _Ubuntu 20.04_, the pre-installed Python version is older than Python 3.8 which is the oldest Python version supported by Taipy.
+If you are in that case, please install Python 3.8 (or newer).

 ## Prepare your machine